mercury-telemetry/mercury-telemetry/docs/configure_grafana.md

     - This graph type can only be used for sensor types with a **single value**.
-- Map:
+3. Map:
 <img src="imgs/map.png" width="500"/>
 > TrackMap panel for displaying GPS (latitude/longitude) data.

-As you add, remove, and update your sensors and events in Mercury, you will see the changes in Grafana.
+- As you add, remove, and update your sensors and events in Mercury, you will see the changes in Grafana.
+- For details on how to create different sensor types, see the `Configure Sensors ` documentation.